Guillermo Ochoa: International career

-2004–2010: Debut and 2006 and 2010 FIFA World Cups
+2004–2010: Debut and FIFA World Cups

 Ochoa was included in the roster to participate at the 2004 Summer Olympics in Athens, Greece, but saw no playing time as the third-choice goalkeeper.
-He was part of the team at 2005 Toulon Tournament in France, where Mexico finished fourth.
+He was part of the team at 2005 Toulon Tournament in France, where Mexico finished sixth.
 He was also called up for the 2005 Gold Cup but received no playing time.
 On 14 December 2005, at age 20, Ochoa made his senior national team debut in a friendly match against Hungary, which Mexico won 2–0.
 Ochoa was called up by coach Ricardo La Volpe for the 2006 FIFA World Cup as the third-choice goalkeeper.

 After the World Cup, newly appointed manager Hugo Sánchez called Ochoa into the national side as a deputy to Mexico's then-starting goalkeeper, Oswaldo Sánchez.
 Ochoa was a part of the squad which participated at the 2007 CONCACAF Gold Cup, appearing once in a group stage match against Cuba as Mexico finished runner-up to rivals the United States.
 He also played for Mexico at the Copa América that same summer, being praised for his performance in the 2–0 group stage victory over eventual-champions Brazil.
 He appeared in an additional group stage match against Chile in a scoreless draw and in the third-place match against Uruguay, winning 3–1.

 He was named captain for the under-23 side that would participate at the Olympic qualifiers in order to participate at the 2008 Summer Olympics.
 Mexico failed to qualify following a group stage exit and Hugo Sánchez was let go as Mexico's head coach.

 He made his 2010 World Cup qualification debut on 28 March 2009 against Costa Rica, eventually playing the majority of the qualification matches.
 Ochoa was included in Mexico's roster for the 2009 CONCACAF Gold Cup, where he started in every match.
 In the semi-final against Costa Rica, the game was taken into a penalty shoot-out following a 1–1 draw.
 Ochoa would block Costa Rica's third attempt during the shoot-out, winning the series 5–3 and winning the man of the match award.
 As Mexico won the final against the United States with a score of 5–0, he was subsequently included in the All-Tournament Team.
 Ochoa made the final 23-man cut for the 2010 World Cup, but was controversially named back-up goalkeeper to veteran Óscar Pérez by coach Javier Aguirre.